Skip to content

 If you're living with dysautonomia, you know how frustrating it can be to manage symptoms that feel unpredictable and misunderstood.
 The good news is that specialized chiropractic care offers a path forward by addressing the structural issues that can lie at the root of autonomic dysfunction.
 Instead of just managing symptoms, this approach focuses on restoring your body's ability to regulate itself, helping you get back to a life that feels more in your control.

-The Critical Link Between Your Spine and Nervous System
+How Your Spine Influences Your Nervous System

 Think of your autonomic nervous system (ANS) as your body's internal autopilot.
 It works behind the scenes to control all the functions you don't consciously think about—like your heart rate, blood pressure, and digestion.
 This system is directed by the brainstem, which sits at the very top of your spine in the upper neck.
 Because of this critical location, your spinal alignment plays a huge role in how well your ANS can do its job.
 When communication is disrupted, it can lead to the wide-ranging conditions we help with every day, including dysautonomia.